XDGFX/PPP/README.md

 PPP will guide you through a setup on first run, and attempt to help you find all required variables.
 - Variables are saved to variables.json
 - If needed this can be edited manually

+Alternatively rename `example-variables.json` to `variables.json` and edit the file manually.

 ---